 Singapore has come a long way from its independence from British colonial rule way back in 1965.
 From a humble trading port, Singapore has transformed into one of the most successful nations in the world.
 People flock into Singapore in record numbers each and every year, either for vacations, new homes, or job opportunities.
 In addition, many large corporations set up bases there to tap into the ever growing south east Asian market.
-One of the key draws in Singapore is its reputation as a shopping haven.
+Apart from its halal tokyo, Malay, Chinese, Indian and other kinds of food, another one of the key draws in Singapore is its reputation as a shopping haven.
 All kinds of fashion can be found there from traditional Malay, Chinese and Indian clothes, to Western and trendy apparels.
 Let’s get into some of the best locations to get all your fashionable clothes in Singapore.

 Orchard Road and its Surroundings

 You cannot enjoy the ultimate shopping experience without visiting the shopping mecca of Singapore, namely Orchard Road.
 However, before Orchard Road became the shopping haven it is today, it was merely a fruit plantation way back in the early nineteenth century.
 In the 1830s, Orchard Road was originally filled with gambier and pepper plantations, before deriving its namesake from the large fruit orchards that prevailed thereafter.
 In the 1860s, a large number of private estates and bungalows began springing within its vicinity, before Orchard Road established itself as the centre of fine English mansions in the early twentieth century.
 It wasn’t until the 1950s that Orchard Road saw its first noteworthy shopping location when Tangs opened its mall there.